IBM/ibm-cos-sdk-java/README.md

 # IBM Cloud Object Storage - Java SDK

 This package allows Java developers to write software that interacts with [IBM Cloud Object Storage](https://console.bluemix.net/docs/services/cloud-object-storage/about-cos.html).
-It is a fork of [the ``AWS SDK for Javascript`` library](https://github.com/aws/aws-sdk-js).
+It is a fork of [the ``AWS SDK for Java`` library](https://github.com/aws/aws-sdk-java).

 ## Documentation